-Level 2 Simple evaluation of interpretation based on contextual knowledge/understanding

-Candidates may progress from a basic analysis of interpretation by reasoning supported with factual knowledge and understanding based on one aspect of the interpretation.
+Level 2 Simple evaluation of interpretation based on contextual knowledge/understanding supported with factual knowledge and understanding based on one aspect of the interpretation.

 For example, it is convincing because it shows Raleigh to have fallen out of favour with Queen Elizabeth.
 He was dismissed from court in 1592 and imprisoned following a secret marriage to one of Elizabeth's ladies in waiting.